zkoss/zkdoc/zk_component_ref/Tree.md

         <treecell><textbox/></treecell>
 ```

-If you want to toggle the selection only when the user clicks on the
+{% include versionSince\| 5.0.6 %} If you want to toggle the selection
-checkmark, you could specify `*`.
-Notice that you have to specify
+only when the user clicks on the checkmark, you could specify `*`.
-checkmark="true" as well (otherwise, no item is selectable).
+Notice that you have to specify checkmark="true" as well (otherwise, no
+item is selectable).

 ``` xml
 <tree checkmark="true" nonselectableTags="*">